How to Sell a Tenanted Property

 If the property has tenants, you have less control over how well the property will be presented to potential buyers.
 Most tenants will do the right thing and ensure the property is tidy and in a reasonable state for inspections, however overflowing garbage, a smelly bedroom or an unmade bed can have a negative impression on buyers.
 If the property is presented very poorly this can directly affect the sales price.

 Again open communication is key here.
-In most states and territories, written notice must be provided to the tenants at least 24 hours before the property will be shown to a potential buyer.
-To help ease tension over last minute requests, it is a good idea to organise 2 set times per week for open home viewings as this gives your tenants enough time to tidy up the property and make plans if possible to be out of the premises.
-There is no official requirement for tenants to be out of the property but by giving them notice they are often happy to go out for the duration of the inspections.
+In most States and Territories, written notice must be provided to the tenants at least 24 hours before the property will be shown to a potential buyer.
+To help ease tension over last-minute requests, it is a good idea to organise two set times per week for open home viewings.
+This gives your tenants enough notice to tidy up the property and make plans to be out of the premises.
+Be sure to check that the time is convenient for them.
+There is no point planning an open home for 10am if your tenant is just coming off an overnight shift.
+Ask your property manager to put all details of open inspections in writing and to check that it has been read and understood by your tenant.
+While there is no official requirement for tenants to be out of the property, by keeping them informed they are often happy to go out for the duration of the inspections.

 3. Offer incentives to your tenants

-• Consider offering a week’s free when the property sells to help them pay for the relocation costs
+- Consider offering a week’s free rent when the property sells to help them pay for the relocation costs

 4. Offer the chance to break the lease

-If your tenants are really unhappy it may be better to offer them an early release from the tenancy.
-While you will miss out on the rental income during the sales process, having them out of the property offers benefits too.
-You can get into the property easily and fix anything that needs to be repaired, things that you couldn’t do while the tenants were living there.
+If your tenants are unhappy, offering them an early release from their rental agreement may be a better option.
+While you will miss out on the income during the sales process, having them out of the property offers benefits too.
+It will allow you to access the property and fix anything that needs to be repaired – these may be things you couldn’t undertake easily with a tenant living there.
 Do the walls need a repaint, how is the carpet looking, does the bathroom or kitchen need a refresh?
 These changes can often bring in more money when you sell than if you had the tenant in place collecting rent.
-Plus, you don’t have to worry about access and considering them at open inspections.
+Plus, you don’t have to worry about the property not being in tip-top shape for open inspections.

-A few points to consider though – if they are on a fixed term lease you cannot ask them to leave unless they choose to break the lease themselves.
+A few points to consider though – if your tenant is on a fixed-term lease you cannot ask them to leave unless they choose to break the lease themselves.
 If you can’t wait until the end of the lease to sell, then your property manager can try to negotiate with them and perhaps offer an incentive for them to break the lease.

 5. Pay for a clean up

-A well-presented property has a direct impact on how many people are interested in your property, how quickly it sells and how much it sells for.
+A well-presented property has a direct impact on how many people are interested in your property, how quickly it sells and how much it fetches.
 Relying on your tenants to prepare your property for sale is a bad idea.
-Hire a cleaner (and gardener if you have an outside space) to do a thorough clean and garden tidy up before you take any photos or open the property for inspections.
+Hire a cleaner (and gardener if you have an outside space) to do a thorough clean and yard tidy-up before you take any photos or open the property for inspections.
 First impressions matter, so spending some money on making your property look its best can really pay off, plus the cost of this is tax deductible and your tenants will be happier living in a fresh, clean and tidy home.

 6. Staging your property to sell

-As we move into a competitive and turbulent housing market, it’s vital to do everything you can to make your property stand out.
+The housing market is competitive, so it’s vital to do everything you can to make your property stand out.
 One of the things that can help is property styling.
-This allows potential buyers to better envision themselves living in the property.
-Of course, this will be difficult while your current tenants are still living in the property, however, there are some staging tips that can entice buyers to come in for an inspection and make an offer.
-Some quick and easy ways to stage your property for selling include enhancing the home’s curb appeal by tidying the exterior and landscaping, along with temporarily moving personal possessions into a storage box (with the current tenant/s permission).
+This allows potential buyers to better envision themselves living in the home.
+Of course, this will be difficult while your current tenants are still living there.
+This doesn’t mean you have to abandon the idea of any staging altogether as it is an important strategy to entice buyers to come in for an inspection and make an offer.
+Instead, look for quick and easy ways to stage that won’t impact your tenant’s life.
+For instance, focus on the garden and enhancing the home’s curb appeal such as tidying the exterior and new landscaping.

 7. Get professional help